 Difflugia yorkui Nicholls, 2007

-Diagnosis: test large, covered with large and irregularly shaped siliceous particles except in the anterior region where particles are very small; test roughly circular (not compressed) in transverse cross-section, tapering towards both anterior and posterior ends from its widest point at about the middle of the test.
-Aperture relatively small and circular, (50-63 µm in diameter.
+Diagnosis: Shell large, elongated oblong, usually with a distinct neck and covered with large and irregularly shaped siliceous particles except in the anterior region where particles are very small; test roughly circular (not compressed) in transverse cross-section, tapering towards both anterior and posterior ends from its widest point at about the middle of the test.
+Aperture relatively small and circular, .
 Organic basal material of the test (cement) organized in an open-meshed pattern of pores 0.3-0.8 µm in diameter separated by ribs 0.2-0.4 µm in width.
-Living cells or cysts not observed.
+With zoochlorellae.
+Nucleus ovular, densely filled with numerous small spherical nucleoli.